 Bedsores, or pressure ulcers, are caused by pressure created from being in the same position for extended periods of time.
 They are therefore most common in people who are confined

-Pets in Assisted Living Pets can play a central role in our lives at any age.
-For many older people, especially those living alone, pets are an important source of
+Pets in Assisted Living Pets in assisted living environments can play a central role in our lives at any age.
+For many older people, especially those living alone, pets are

 As Mom or Dad gets older, you may begin to worry about their driving skills.
 Is it still safe for them to drive?
 How will you know when the time

-Elder Abuse Signs: Detection and Prevention As we get older, we often become mostly, or even entirely, dependent on others for our daily care.
-If we are surrounded by loving
+As we get older, we often become mostly, or even entirely, dependent on others for our daily care.
+If we are surrounded by loving caregivers, this can go just fine.

 If your loved one has decided to move to an assisted living community, they may feel overwhelmed with the decision-making process.
 There is a lot to consider, so expect the